Skip to Content

 Rainbow colored coffee filter shamrock shape laying next to round filter with cut out in the middle.

 That’s it!
-Hang them in the window or use in other creative ways to make colorful homemade decorations.
+Hang them in the window or use in other creative ways to make colorful decorations.

 Finished rainbow and green coffee filter shamrocks laying on top of craft mat next to small plastic shamrocks.

-More St. Patrick’s Day Activities for Kids:
+More St. Patrick’s Day Activities for Kids

 Completed rainbow colored coffee filter shamrock hanging in sunny, snowy window.